 What is Straight or ‘Military’ Neck?

-Cervical kyphosis or ‘Military’ neck is a very common issue that many deal with on a day to day to basis.
+Cervical kyphosis also known as straight neck or ‘Military’ neck is a very common issue that many deal with on a day to day to basis.
 Like the spine, your neck has a natural curvature that helps maintain posture and balance.
 Losing this natural curvature can lead to a whole host of concerns including back pain, stiffness, fatigue, numbness, weakness, or shortness of breath.
-We’re going to look at why spinal curvature matters and provide you with some tips on how to minimise stress through the joints.
+We’re going to look at why spinal curvature matters and provide you with some tips on how to minimise stress through the joints and reduce straight neck problems.

 Why do spinal curves matter?